juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 Mutability allows you to create a list `[]` of objects and update each one individually.

 ### Encapsulation
-A common feature in object-oriented programming languges: classes can usually hide some of their attributes from the outside.
+A common feature in object-oriented programming languges: Classes can usually hide some of their attributes from the outside.
 - If you don't want attibutes to be edited.
 Hidden attributes are usually called `private`.
 In Python this is achieved by adding two underscores `__` to the beginning ofthe attribute name.